-Hey guys, it’s been a while since I wrote some London area guides for you – I haven’t been moving around that much, so East Finchley is actually the third place where I lived in London (and still live).
+It’s been a while since I wrote some London area guides – I haven’t been moving around that much, so East Finchley is actually the third place where I lived in London (and still live in 2020).
 So here’s a guide to living in East Finchley and in particular, Fortis Green area.
+We will talk about the safety, connectivity, going out, things to do and overall feel and atmosphere.
 Interested in what is it like to live in East Finchley?
 Read more to find out!

 You can always take the tube and head to Camden Town, or Soho for great nightlife, as you have tube at your doorsteps – that works 24/7 on Friday and Saturday.

 Since the lockdown started in London, we were very happy to be “stuck” in East Finchley with great shops nearby (Budgens is great), there is also a big M&S in Muswell Hill and you can also reach a huge Waitrose in North Finchley in 40-45 minutes walking.
 There are so many charming streets, beautiful houses and green spaces in East Finchley.
 If this area is dull then I don’t know what isn’t?

 Going out in East Finchley: best restaurants, cafes, pubs and takeaways

 East Finchley has a lot of restaurants – 4 Thai restaurants, 3 Italian restaurants, a fabulous French restaurant, Seafood restaurant Poseidon, a couple of Lebanese spots and even a Japanese restaurant.
 There are also quite a few Indian restaurants if you fancy spicy food!
 However, it’s in Muswell Hill, where you can find Franco Manca, The Real Greek, Weatherspoon, Bill’s and more, including a stunning steakhouse Miller & Carter, located in a former church.